 Storage and processing of personal data

-Every time a user accesses a page on our website, and every time a file is accessed, access data regarding these actions is anonymised and stored in a log file on our server.
-This procedure immediately and automatically deletes any references to specific persons in the data.
+Every time a user accesses a page on our website and every time a file is called up, access data relating to this process are saved and anonymized in a log file on our server.
+References to personal identity are automatically and immediately deleted in this process.

 - the page from which the file was requested

 - the date and time of the request

 - IP address of the device from which the request was made